Murça: History

-Although there are no clear references to the origin of this community, most suspect that it extends to Celtic period, primarily due to the Porca de Murça (Pig of Murça), a celebrated monument to a wild boar (and presumably a Celtic divinity).
+Although there are no clear references to the origin of this community, it is generally believed to date to the Celtic period, primarily due to the iconic Porca de Murça (Pig of Murça), a celebrated monument to a wild boar (presumably a Celtic divinity).

 The first references to the region of Murça appeared in the Inquirições (inquiries/inventory) of King Afonso II.
 Municipal autonomy became a reality in the 13th century, when King Sancho II issued a foral (charter) on 8 May 1224.
 This was later confirmed and elaborated by Afonso III on 10 January 1268.
 Similar charters were elaborated on 18 April 1304 and 9 May 1512, by Kings Denis and Manuel, respectively.

 During the Liberal Revolution (18th century) Murça five Counts were honoured by King John VI of Portugal.

 In the 20th century, an administrative commission (Comissão Administrativa Franquista) was created on 2 January 1908, by the Partido Regenerador Liberal (Liberal Regenerator Party), to promote local politics, in order to realize the regions first elections.
 The Regenerator Party was successful in these early elections, resulting in the taking of office of Father João M. Ribalonga, who would guide the administration of the municipality from 30 November 1908 until the 5 October 1910 Revolution.
 The first republican municipal commission was elected on 19 March 1911.

 During the Estado Novo regime (1933-1974) the first municipal regalia, including coat-of-arms, flag and seal, were established, in addition to the changing of many road names.

 After the Carnation Revolution (25 April 1974), there was a great upheaval in local government, that forced a democratic structure and implemented many dynamic changes to financial and political laws.